morrowind-modding/morrowind-modding.github.io/content/guides/patches/esp-replacer-patch-beginner-tutorial.md

 This page is part of a series of guides on [[guides/patches/index|Patches]]

-See [[creating-a-patch-for-an-esp|Creating a Patch for an ESP]] for more information on what patches are and how they work.
+See [[guides/patches/creating-a-patch-for-an-esp|Creating a Patch for an ESP]] for more information on what patches are and how they work.

 # Tutorial 1:
 >[!info] Scenario: